cdig/cd-module/README.md

 ### Files & Folders
-Here's a breakdown of what each folder is, who it's for, and what it's for.
-These items won't all be present in every module — some of them are just for special occasions.
+Here's a breakdown of everything in the module — who it's for, and what it's for.
+These items won't all be present in every module.
+Some of them are just for special occasions.

 Folder             | Used By         | Purpose
 -------------------|-----------------|----------------